 Line a plate with a paper towel.

 Test oil temperature by adding a pinch of panko to it.
 It should sizzle gently.
 If it browns immediately, turn heat down and let oil cool.

-Carefully, add chicken to hot oil and cook until golden brown and chicken reaches a minimum internal temperature of 165 degrees, 3-5 minutes per side.
+Carefully, add chicken to hot oil and flip every 3-5 minutes until golden brown and chicken reaches a minimum internal temperature of 165 degrees, 10-14 minutes.

 Plate dish as pictured on front of card, placing butter disk on chicken.
 Bon appétit!